OpenMS/pyopenms-docs/docs/source/spectrum_normalization.rst

 Spectrum Normalization
 ======================

-Another very basic :term:`mass spectrum` processing step is normalization by base :term:`peak` intensity (the maximum intensity of a :term:`mass spectrum`).
+Another very basic :term:`mass spectrum` processing step is normalization by base peak intensity (the maximum intensity of a :term:`mass spectrum`).

 Let's first load the raw data.